 - Cannot be submitted with device utilities

-Now, let’s see what advantages and disadvantages this approach has.
+Now, let’s see what advantages and disadvantages cross platform mobile application development approach has.

 Advantages of compiled app development